olostep/n8n-nodes-olostep/README.md

 # n8n-nodes-olostep

-This is an n8n community node.
-It lets you use the Olostep APIs in your n8n workflows to search, extract, and structure web data.
+The Olostep n8n integration brings powerful web scraping capabilities to n8n workflows.
+Build automated workflows that extract, monitor, and process web data from any website without writing code.

-Olostep is the best web scraping, crawling, and search API for AI.
-Extract structured web data from any website in real time and automate research workflows.
+Olostep is a web scraping, crawling, and search API that extracts structured web data from any website in real time.
+Perfect for automating research workflows, monitoring competitors, and collecting data at scale.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.